-All right.
-So, one way to teach kids where to put things back is to play a matching game.
+One way to teach kids where to put things back is to play a matching game.
 So in this case, what I’m going to do is I’m going to put one color dot sticker on each bin.
-So I’m going to put a blue sticker on this bin right here then I’m going to put a nice, bright orange sticker on the second bin and then I’m going to put a green sticker on this bin.
-Just like that.
-OK.
+So I’m going to put a blue sticker on this bin right here then I’m going to put a nice, bright orange sticker on the second bin and then I’m going to put a green sticker on a third bin.

 So once you pick your colors then you’re going to assign categories to each of the colors.
 So for example, what do you want blue to stand for?
 We’re going to say that blue stands for animal books.
 And then we’re going to say that orange stands for car books.
 And then we’re going to say that green stands for superhero books.